sportstalk247/sdk-multiplatform/docs/source/usage/chat_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let reportMsgResponse = try await asyncFunction(
+                let reportMsgResponse = try await chatClient.reportMessage(
-                    for: chatClient.reportMessageAsync(
                     chatRoomId: "080001297623242ac002",    // ID of an existing chat room
                     eventId: "0976280012ac00023242",   // ID of an existing event from this chatroom, which you intend to reply to
                     request: ReportMessageRequest(
                         reporttype: ReportType.ABUSE,  // "abuse"
                         userid: "023976080242ac120002" // ID of an existing user from this chatroom )
-                    )
                 )
                 // Resolve `reportMsgResponse` from HERE onwards(ex. update UI displaying the response data)...